 BVSc, MS, PhD, Diplomate ACVS, Diplomate ACVSMR

-Dr. Martin Vidal, who started his horse career on a Thoroughbred racetrack in Munich Germany at age 14, is double-boarded by the American Colleges of Veterinary Surgery as well as Sport Medicine and Rehabilitation and is one of the pioneers in the area of stem cell research and its therapeutic application.
+Dr. Martin Vidal, owner of Cave Creek Equine Surgical & Imaging Center, is Board-certified in Equine Surgery as well as Board-certified in Equine Sports Medicine and Rehabilitation.
+He is one of the pioneers in the area of stem cell research and its therapeutic application.

 Dr. Vidal and Dr. Ross Rich, who founded Cave Creek Equine Surgical and Diagnostic Imaging Center in 2002, started collaborating on research in the stem cell area in 2014 after meeting at a regenerative medicine conference.
 Dr. Vidal and Dr. Rich have worked alongside each other at the clinic since January 2015, and in March 2015, Dr. Vidal purchased the practice from Dr. Rich.

-Dr. Vidal serves on the Veterinary and Research Committees of the American Endurance Ride Chapter (AERC) and is an FEI veterinarian for the endurance discipline.
-He resides in the Rio Verde area of North Scottsdale with his family and loves to train Karate and play polo.
+- Dr. Vidal serves on the Veterinary and Research Committees of the American Endurance Ride Chapter (AERC) and is an Federation Equestre Internationale (FEI) veterinarian for the endurance discipline.